da99/boxomojo/README.md

 Factor\_Script
 --------------

-The Factor Programming Language is one of the best languages.
+The [Factor Programming Language](http://factorcode.org/) is one of the best languages ever made.
 It is also why people rarely use it: It's too superior.
 It's why people use SecondLife instead of OpenCroquet.
 It's why people design server/client systems instead of Internet-based systems.
+Superiority is different, freightening, and unwelcomed.
+Mediocrity is incremental, familiar, and desired.

 You tried the best.
 Now try the rest...